NSO-developer/nso-gitbook/accedian-skylight_rc/README-ned-settings.md

       connecting.
 If set to true the host name will be used if possible.

+    - connection custom-hostname <string>

+      The hostname of the device.
+This is used to connect to the device.

 ## 2.1. ned-settings accedian-skylight_rc connection authentication
 -------------------------------------------------------------------